 Henderson College is committed to ensuring the safety, welfare and wellbeing of children is maintained at all times during their participation in learning and other activities run by its schools.
-Within Henderson College, a best practice approach to creating a safe environment includes procedures for responding to allegations and disclosures of reportable conduct of children and young people, based on the following principles:
+Henderson College will create a safe environment that includes procedures for responding to allegations and disclosures of reportable conduct of children and young people, based on the following principles:

-- All children and young people have a right to safety and freedom from abuse of any kind. - All adults working with children and young people have a responsibility to care for them, to promote their wellbeing and to protect them from any form of reportable conduct. - When any action is taken to prevent or respond to any type of reportable conduct, the welfare and wellbeing of the child or young person are the primary concerns. - The integrity of the family unit is respected but not to the detriment of the child or young person. - The dignity of persons involved in situations where reportable conduct is suspected or disclosed, should be respected and they should be treated with fairness, sensitivity, dignity and respect. - In the interests of justice, appropriate confidentiality should be maintained, with information that relates to suspected or disclosed abuse being provided only to those who have a right or a need to be informed.
+- All children and young people have a right to safety and freedom from abuse and harm of any kind. - All adults working with children and young people have a responsibility to care for them, to promote their wellbeing and to protect them from any form of reportable conduct. - When any action is taken to prevent or respond to any type of reportable conduct, the welfare and wellbeing of the child or young person are the primary concerns. - The integrity of the family unit is respected but not to the detriment of the child or young person. - The dignity of persons involved in situations where reportable conduct is suspected or disclosed, should be respected and they should be treated with fairness, sensitivity, dignity and respect. - In the interests of justice, appropriate confidentiality should be maintained, with information that relates to suspected or disclosed abuse being provided only to those who have a right or a need to be informed.